Ignorance999/gpt_graph/docs/source/tutorials/tutorial_5_list_as_component.md

 Note: you can refer to test/test_pipeline.py -> test_6_complex_pipeline_with_input_initializers()

 TODO: although the following works, the method to use bindings/linkings and $if_complete key in the source code is not ideal and subject to change.
+WARNING: this function is experimental and is not subject to many tests.

 ## Session Setup